Morgan Harper (lawyer)

 Morgan Harper (born July 1, 1983) is an American attorney, community organizer, and political candidate.
 After working as a senior advisor at the Consumer Financial Protection Bureau, in 2020 she campaigned against incumbent Joyce Beatty to represent Ohio's 3rd congressional district, which includes Columbus, in the United States House of Representatives.
 Also in 2020, she founded the non-profit Columbus Stand Up.
 In 2022 she ran for the United States Senate to succeed Rob Portman.
 She lost in the Democratic Primary to congressman Tim Ryan 69-17%.

 Early life and education

 Born in Columbus, Ohio on July 1, 1983, Harper lived in a foster home for nine months before being adopted by a public school teacher.
 Raised in Columbus, she earned a Bachelor of Arts degree at Tufts University and a Juris Doctor degree from Stanford Law School.
 She later earned a Master of Public Affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 Career

-Harper worked for three years at the Consumer Financial Protection Bureau, serving as a senior advisor to director Richard Cordray under President Obama.
+After law school, Harper first served as a law clerk to Judge Algenon L. Marbley on the U.S. District Court for the Southern District of Ohio and then worked at the law firm Cravath, Swaine & Moore LLP in New York.
+Harper would go on to work for three years at the Consumer Financial Protection Bureau, serving as a senior advisor to director Richard Cordray under President Obama.
 Afterwards, she served as vice president of knowledge management and strategy for the Local Initiatives Support Corporation.

 In 2020, Harper founded Columbus Stand Up.
 After organizing volunteers to drive voters to polls, in 2021 Columbus Stand Up began donating masks and transporting Columbus residents to get COVID-19 vaccines.